cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 Upload the tar file using this Jenkins job: https://cc-admin.mo.sap.corp/view/K8s/job/upload-k8s-training-namespaces/

+You will need to log in to that Jenkins with your D-/I-User and your global domain password.
+Use the "Build with arguments" button to upload the tarball with the config files.

 Participants will download 'their config' using the trainings and participant ID.